|OPERA I / OPERA II (Pooled)a

 |APR 2017–JULY 2018

 |APR 2017–JULY 2019||~114,943||~111,166||293||0.26|

 a Numbers reported for the marketing period are inclusive of the whole month stated.

 b The number of post-marketing patients exposed to ocrelizumab is based on estimated total number of vials sold, as well as US claims data.

-c Based on reported fatalities in the Roche safety database with patients suffering from relapsing or progressive MS treated with ocrelizumab reported within the designated post-marketing period
+c Based on reported fatalities in the Roche safety database in patients treated with ocrelizumab within the designated post-marketing period.

 The causes of fatalities are recorded as reported to the company; while the company follows up on all reports to identify the cause, an exact diagnosis is not always possible.
 Some of the investigations remain ongoing and, therefore, the information may be subject to change.